Uberspace/lab/source/guide_gitea.rst

   [isabell@stardust ~]$ ADMIN_PASSWORD='SuperSecretAdminPassword'
   [isabell@stardust ~]$

 Now we create an admin user via Gitea `command line <https://docs.gitea.io/en-us/command-line/#admin>`_.
-Gitea isn't allowing ``admin`` as name.
 To ensure we remember the password beyond this installation session we store the password in a text file.

 .. code-block:: console